ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 } );
 ```

-Also, please keep in mind that starting with this version, all model items [must be consumed](#mandatory-consumption-of-all-model-items-in-the-downcast-conversion-pipeline) by your custom converters to prevent further errors.
+Also, please keep in mind that starting with v33.0.0, all model items [must be consumed](#mandatory-consumption-of-all-model-items-in-the-downcast-conversion-pipeline) by your custom converters to prevent further errors.

-### Obsoleted `Differ#refreshItem()` method
+### The `Differ#refreshItem()` method is now obsolete

 Please note that `Differ#refreshItem()` is obsolete and has been replaced by {@link module:engine/controller/editingcontroller~EditingController#reconvertItem}: